sagaofpls/sagaofpls.github.io/chapter10.md

 ## Communication and Channels of Distribution

 Equally important was the way in which most of Herman Wold's publications about PLS appeared; in particular _where_ they appeared.
-More than 50 percent of Herman Wold's publications about PLS are in the form of chapters in proceedings books or edited books, with a very limited reach.
+More than two thirds of Herman Wold's publications about PLS are in the form of chapters in proceedings books or edited books, with a very limited reach.
 This means that the scope of his work was highly restricted.
 Only a few readers would have access to this body of literature.

 Also unfortunate was not having a publication in an academic journal of prestige and mass scope; among the more than 20+ PLS-PM publications of Herman Wold, none of them appeared in a renowned journal.
 Jöreskog published in the famous _Psyhometrika_.
 Svante Wold was more clever and he published in his field journals _Journal of Chemometrics_, and later in _Chemometrics and Intelligent Laboratory Systems_.
 Why did Herman choose to publish his works the way he did it?
 In his autobiographical essay _"Models for Knowledge"_, Herman ([Wold, 1982b](references.html/#Wold1982b)) writes on page 205: